tmforum-oda/ai-canvas-architecture/decision-log/ADR-007-data-resource-architecture.md

 # Runtime Access Standardization

 Proposal:
-- Data access be standardized through hybrid support, primarily through MCP tool interfaces with an alternate option for SDK access.
+- Data access should be standardized through hybrid support, primarily through MCP tool interfaces where possible with an alternate option for SDK access.
+MCP status as industry standard may change and/or platforms may choose not to natively advertise all data assets via MCP for various reasons.
-- Any backend data retrieval and/or processing required prior to returning requested data via MCP/SDK is the responsibility of the data platform, and prescribing specific mechanisms for this is out of scope and may differ by data platform.
+- Any backend data retrieval and/or processing required prior to returning requested data via MCP/SDK is the responsibility of the data platform.
+Prescribing specific mechanisms for this is out of scope and approaches may differ by data platform.
 For example, Databricks' implementation may respond to MCP requests via a Genie space which queries a Databricks SQL Warehouse to return relevant data.

 # Gateway Mediation

 Proposal:
-Data access should be mediated through native data platform access layer via service principal - either directly, or downstream of interaction gateway layer.
+Data access should be mediated through native data platform access layer via service principals.
+Where this is directly or downstream of interaction gateway layer requires additional discussion.

 # Data Discovery Model

 Proposal:
-Data resources should be discoverable through direct interaction with data provider's catalog of choice.
+Data resources should be discoverable through direct interaction with data provider's catalog.

 # Data Product Abstraction